WBSS/myCoffee/README.md

 This is the Web Application project of the [myCoffee IoT Framework](http://www.wbss.ch/mycoffee/de/index.html).

-The other components of the myCoffee IoT Framework are:
+The other components of the myCoffee IoT framework are:
 * [myCoffee HiveMQ Plugin](https://github.com/WBSS/myCoffeeHiveMQPlugin)
 * [myCoffee Storm Application](https://github.com/WBSS/myCoffeeStorm)